Sourcepass MCOE Blog

 How to Quantify and Prioritize Email Risk

-• Use Microsoft Secure Score to evaluate email-specific controls, including anti-phishing policies and authentication protocols.
+• Use Microsoft Secure Score to evaluate email-specific controls

-• Track incident response times, user susceptibility rates, and authentication failure trends to measure improvement.
+• Track incident response times and user susceptibility rates

 Actionable Steps for IT Leaders

-• Audit and align SPF, DKIM, DMARC across all domains.
+• Audit and align SPF, DKIM, and DMARC across all domains.

 • Deploy Microsoft Defender for Office 365 for layered protection.

-• Focus on high-risk users, critical domains, and sensitive financial workflows.
+• Prioritize high-risk users and sensitive financial workflows.

-• Schedule regular user awareness training and simulated phishing campaigns.
+• Run regular user awareness training and phishing simulations.

-• Integrate with SIEM for automated alerting and incident response.
+• Integrate with a SIEM for alerting and incident response.

 Next Step: Audit your authentication protocols and deploy layered defenses.